 People always say that being a wedding coordinator must be so much fun.
 And it can be.
 But it’s a strange position to be in.
 As the coordinator, I didn’t bake the cake; I didn’t play the music; I didn’t make the bouquets.
 But if anything went wrong, it was my responsibility.
+It felt like the only thing I could control was what bridal shops chicago we went to!
 And if it all went right . . . well, sometimes that could work against me too.
 After all, there is no such thing as the perfect wedding.

 And it could still all go to hell in a handbasket.
 Quickly.